Truss: UK to cap domestic energy prices, end fracking ban

 Britain suspended fracking in November 2019, saying it wasn’t possible to accurately predict tremors associated with the drilling.

-Truss says she supports the net zero commitment but it should not come at a huge cost to people and businesses
+Truss says she supports the net zero commitment to fighting climate change but that it should not come at a huge cost to people and businesses.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.